[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads

 {\bf {\ourkv} orchestrates compactions and stalls more intelligently through the flexible LSM structure {\ourlsm}.} Figure~\ref{fig:workload_details} presents additional metrics from {\workloadfirst} to highlight the benefits of {\ourlsm}'s structural flexibility.
 Under read-intensive workloads such as A and D, {\ourlsm} is able to reduce the number of sorted runs more quickly than even Leveling by performing multi-level compactions.
 In contrast, under write-intensive workloads like B, {\ourlsm} defers compactions more aggressively than Tiering and LazyLeveling by allowing more sorted runs to accumulate in the system.
 This enables {\ourkv} to maintain relatively low write stall time while still performing compactions as eagerly as Leveling when necessary.
 As a result, {\ourkv} achieves nearly the same read I/O efficiency as 1-Leveling over time, demonstrating its ability to strike a dynamic balance between compaction aggressiveness and write stall control.

-{\bf {\ourkv} exhibits superior scalability under concurrent workloads than other baselines.} As shown in Figure~\ref{fig:more_workloads}(c), we evaluate six methods (excluding Ruskey) using {\workloadthird} under 1, 4, 8, and 16 foreground threads.
-Ruskey is omitted because it relies on collecting performance metrics from the system and lacks synchronization mechanisms for multi-threaded scenarios.
+{\bf {\ourkv} exhibits superior scalability under concurrent workloads than other baselines.} As shown in Figure~\ref{fig:more_workloads}(c), we evaluate six methods (excluding Ruskey and CAMAL) using {\workloadthird} under 1, 4, 8, and 16 foreground threads.
+Ruskey and CAMAL are omitted because they rely on collecting performance metrics from the system and lacks synchronization mechanisms for multi-threaded scenarios.
 Additionally, the Moose framework does not support multiple background workers, so we fix the number of background threads to one and vary only the number of foreground query threads.
-Overall, as the number of threads increases, throughput improves across all methods.
-However, {\ourkv} shows the largest performance gain.
-This is because as the number of querying threads grows, update intensity increases, causing sorted runs to accumulate more rapidly.
-Methods like 1-Leveling and Leveling suffer from increasingly frequent write stalls due to their low stall thresholds, limiting their scalability.
-Tiering and LazyLeveling benefit from higher stall thresholds, which make them more resilient in multi-threaded environments.
-In contrast, {\ourkv} leverages the multi-threaded extension introduced in Section~\S\ref{sec:arcekv}, dynamically adjusting its write stall threshold and scheduling compactions while accounting for multi-threading effects.
-This enables it to maintain balance between read and write performance more effectively, resulting in the strongest throughput improvements as thread count increases.
+Overall, as the number of threads increases, all methods show improved throughput, but {\ourkv} achieves the greatest gains.
+This is because higher thread counts intensify updates, accelerating sorted run accumulation.
+Methods like 1-Leveling and Leveling struggle with frequent write stalls due to low stall thresholds, while Tiering and LazyLeveling perform better thanks to higher thresholds.
+In contrast, {\ourkv} dynamically adjusts its stall threshold and compaction scheduling (Section~\S\ref{sec:arcekv}) to account for multi-threading, effectively balancing read and write performance and delivering the highest scalability.